teeth. time. zooming out. POWER.

 I knew that already about other cultural messages and contexts (gender, race, money, weight, etc).
 I regularly tell clients that once we zoom out and see the oppressive systemic forces shaping our lives and distorting our “choices”, we realize that we are not the problem or wrong.
 Instead, everything we’ve been made to feel ashamed of as personal defects is usually evidence that our social structures and norms are what’s wrong and need to change.

-It’s even something I teach in my Feminist Copywriting Framework.
+It’s even something I teach in my Copywriting for Culture Makers Framework.
 In order to write web copy & sales copy that doesn’t trigger shame or leverage pain, we zoom out to name the external Villain creating the problem…and the Villain is NOT the client.

 So I knew this.
 But I hadn’t applied it to my teeth. 🙂